zeinnicholas/community-guidelines/.github/CODE_OF_CONDUCT.md

 This Code of Conduct applies to all Elementor GitHub pages and spaces, including but not limited to Issues and Discussions.

-If you wish to file a complaint, please [reach out to Elementor Support](https://elemn.to/contact).
+If you wish to file a complaint, please [use the Elementor Contact page](https://elemn.to/contact).

 ## Attribution